ModeFace to face Online

 Over 4 months, you will engage with and contribute to:

 - 3 online peer learning sessions (3 hours)

 - optional school improvement thought leadership webinars (1-2 hours each).

-Workshop 4: learning from others
+Workshop 2: building capacity and learning from others

 Thought leadership webinars

-You will gain the skills to:
+You will gain knowledge and understanding of how to: